tufancal/mh-consulting-test/README.md

 # Moritz Harraß Portfolio

-Moritz Harraß Portfolio is a static webpage based on HTML5, CSS and vanilla Javascript.
+Moritz Harraß Portfolio is a static webpage based on Astro, TailwindCSS and vanilla JavaScript.

 ## Staging